Hi there! I am Oleg Campbell, CEO of Reply. In this post, I’ll give you some practical tips on how to leverage your inbound marketing.

 One of the biggest mistakes I see is people basing their customer personas on assumptions about their ideal customers.
 As a result, they gain no real insights.
 The real benefits come from talking directly with actual real-life human beings.
 Talk to your existing customers and find out what problems they’re facing.
 What kept them awake at night?
 Why did they choose your product/service?

 Throughout the process, take note of the language they use.
 Make sure that you find out more about them personally.
 What’s their job title?
 Where do they hang out?

 If you don’t have any customers you can talk to, don’t let that be an excuse.
 Find people who you think would be your ideal customer, and listen to what they have to say.
 This is an essential step and forms the basis for the rest of your campaign.

-As you can see, the content doesn’t have to specifically be a watered down version of their service.
-Tesco makes their money selling groceries, not recipe books.
+As you can see, the content doesn’t have to specifically be a watered-down version of their service.
+Tesco makes its money selling groceries, not recipe books.
 However, in each case, something valuable is provided that will help their specific customer.